 - For the Evulz - Ed-grr's only motivation for trying to catch the Purr-tenders and drag them back to Pick-A-Dilly.

-- Pick-A-Dilly Is Kitty Prison - Going back to the shop was treated like A Fate Worse Than Death, despite how the owner seemed nice enough, and presumably took care of all the animals' needs, including the cats.
+- Pounds Are Animal Prisons - More specifically, Pick-a-Dilly is Kitty Prison.
+Going back to the shop was treated like A Fate Worse Than Death, despite how the owner seemed nice enough, and presumably took care of all the animals' needs, including the cats.

 - Punny Name - Every name is a pun.
 From the line itself to the names of the kitties — Scamp-purr, Hop-purr, Flop-purr — and their nasty dog nemesis, Ed-grr.
 Latecomer Teddy-purr was the Odd Name Out.